Your newborn girl's genitals have been exposed to many hormones in the uterus. Among other things, these hormones may have:

 Caring for Your Baby Girl's Genitals

 Clean your daughter's genitals as you would any other part of her body.
 Spread the labia and gently wash out the creases; there is no need to go any deeper.
 Nature takes care of naturally cleaning the inside of the vagina.
 Use warm water only -- there's no need for soaps.
+Wipe from front to back to avoid contamination of the vaginal area from stool.
 Remember, this sensitive tissue is the same as that inside the mouth.

 When to Worry About Your Newborn's Genitals